Void-Compute/AMD-Ghost-Enviroment/README.md

 This prevents hard-coded architecture checks from blocking execution and ensures that libraries like PyTorch and ONNX Runtime route their workloads through the AMD ROCm compute layer via the `HSA_OVERRIDE_GFX_VERSION` mask.

-Note on Technical Scope: This is not a binary translator (like ZLUDA or HIP).
+Note on Technical Scope: This is not a binary translator (like ZLUDA).
 Instead, it uses ISA Target Spoofing and environment-level overrides to allow ROCm-enabled applications to run on GFX IDs that are not officially in their support matrix.
 Still enough to run about 90% of the locked Software (ZLUDA may be added in the future)

 ROADMAP:
 Experimental: ZLUDA Integration expected release